-Swift's writing really has more in common with Kafka and Orwell than with
+Swift's writing really has more in common with Kafka and Orwell than

-deemed a children's novel.
+has been deemed a children's novel.
 Lucky kiddies!

 The same applies to this movie.
 There have been some really awful versions of this story, which must be why people are reluctant to look at this version.
 I mean, it's a TV-movie and it comes from muppetteer Jim Henson, so how should we expect anything but cuteness?